-Sam Washington became the Aggies defensive coordinator and secondary coach in 2011.
-After the 2015 season, the title he was promoted to associate head coach.
+Prior to being promoted to head coach, Washington served as the Aggies defensive coordinator and secondary coach for seven years under legendary head coach Rod Broadway.
+In 2015, he was promoted to associate head coach.
 He has established himself as one of the best defensive minds in Division I-FCS.
-The Aggies improvement defensively under Washington is remarkable.

 Before arriving at A&T, Washington spent four seasons as Grambling’s defensive backs coach under Broadway.
 Washington played a significant role in the Tigers’ dominating defense in 2007.
 Nationally, the Tigers ranked 12th in total defense.
-During the next season, Washington’s defensive backfield played a vital role in Grambling being one of the most opportunistic defenses in the country.
-Grambling led the nation in turnover margin and were third in scoring defense.
-Defensive back Desmond Lenard returned one interception for a touchdown and was ninth in the nation in interceptions per game.
+The next season, Grambling led the nation in turnover margin and was third in scoring defense.
+Defensive back Desmond Lenard was ninth in the nation in interceptions per game.
 Three other defensive backs ranked among the Top-50 in interceptions per game that season.

 Before Washington came to Grambling, he spent five years at his alma mater Mississippi Valley State.
 Washington served as an assistant head coach and defensive coordinator in addition to his customary role as the defensive backs coach.
 In his first season at MVSU, he transformed the Delta Devils defense from one of the worst defenses in the SWAC into the league’s No. 2 ranked defense.